becomposable/composableai/packages/workflow/README.md

 }
 ```

-This activity can be registered with the Zeno platform and then used in a workflow.
+This activity can be registered with the Composable platform and then used in a workflow.

 ### Business Use Cases

-The Zeno Workflow DSL can be used to automate a wide variety of business processes.
+The Composable Workflow DSL can be used to automate a wide variety of business processes.
 Some common use cases include:

 * **Document processing**: Automating the processing of documents, such as invoices, contracts, and reports.
 * **Data analysis**: Automating the analysis of data, such as customer data, sales data, and financial data.